-An edited excerpt from Chapter 5 (the 1990s), with photographs taken on medical journal editors' courses in the UK and Australia.
+An edited excerpt from Part 5 (the 1990s), with photographs taken on medical journal editors' courses in the UK and Australia.

 One lunch-time in the middle of the 1990s I strode up the imposing staircase in the Regent’s Park headquarters of the Royal College of Obstetricians and Gynaecologists.
 Half way up I realised that something was amiss.
 On the wall, among the pictures of college presidents, each dripping with gravitas, was a dust-lined gap as stark as an extracted tooth.
 The portrait of Professor Geoffrey Chamberlain, president until recently, had been taken down.